 There is currently no community transmission of COVID-19 in the Isle of Man, therefore face coverings are not required/recommended for the general population except when mandated under a Direction Notice, travelling to/from the Island and within the ports.

-For anyone returning to the Island three tests will be required, on the first, sixth or seventh, and the thirteenth day of isolation.
+For anyone returning to the Island two tests will be required, on the first, and sixth day of isolation.
 If you do not wish to be tested, you must complete a 21 day period of mandatory self-isolation instead.

-If you develop any of the above symptoms, please now complete the Isle of Man COVID-19 Screening Assessment.
+If you develop any symptoms, please now complete the Isle of Man COVID-19 Screening Assessment.
 Completion of this assessment will decide whether a further telephone assessment needs to be undertaken by calling the Isle of Man COVID-111 telephone service or if no further action is required.

 Until you receive your test result DO NOT stop self-isolating because you are feeling better.